-Our product pipeline is based on the research of Dr. Pnina Fishman, who investigated a clinical observation that tumor metastasis can be found in most body tissues, but are rarely found in striated muscle tissue, which constitutes approximately 60% of human body weight.
+Our product pipeline is based on the research of Dr. Pnina Fishman, who investigated a clinical observation that tumor metastasis can be found in most body tissues, but are rarely found in muscle tissue, which constitutes approximately 60% of human body weight.
 Dr. Fishman's research revealed that one reason that striated muscle tissue is resistant to tumor metastasis is that muscle cells release small molecules which bind with high selectivity to the A3AR.
 As part of her research, Dr. Fishman also discovered that A3ARs have significant expression in tumor and inflammatory cells, whereas normal cells have low or no expression of this receptor.
-The A3AR agonists and allosteric modulators, currently our pipeline drug candidates, bind with high selectivity and affinity to the A3ARs and initiating down-stream signal transduction pathways resulting in apoptosis, or programmed cell death, of tumors and inflammatory cells and inhibition of inflammatory cytokines.
-Cytokines are proteins produced by body cells and affect the immune system in order to maintain homeostasis.
+The A3AR agonists and allosteric modulators, currently our pipeline of drug candidates, bind with high selectivity and affinity to the A3ARs and upon binding to the receptor initiate down-stream signal transduction pathways resulting in apoptosis, or programmed cell death, of tumors and inflammatory cells and to the inhibition of inflammatory cytokines.
+Cytokines are proteins produced by cells that interact with cells of the immune system in order to regulate the body's response to disease and infection.
 Overproduction or inappropriate production of certain cytokines by the body can result in disease.

 Our product candidates, CF101, CF102 and CF602, are being developed to treat cancer, liver and inflammatory diseases, as well as erectile dysfunction.
-CF101, also known as Piclidenoson, is in an advanced stage of clinical development for the treatment of psoriasis.
-During 2021, we decided to end our Phase II COVID-19 trial of Piclidenoson for the treatment of COVID-19 to focus on other clinical programs.
-CF102, also known as Namodenoson, is being developed for the treatment of HCC and has an orphan drug designation for this indication in the United States and Europe.
-Namodenoson was granted Fast Track designation by the FDA as a second line treatment for patients with advanced HCC who failed first line therapy.
+CF101, also known as Piclidenoson, is in an advance stage of clinical development for the treatment of autoimmune-inflammatory diseases, including psoriasis.
+During 2021, we decided to stop developing Piclidenoson for the treatment of COVID-19 to focus on other indications.
+CF102, also known as Namodenoson, is being developed for the treatment of HCC and has orphan drug designation for the treatment of HCC in the United States and Europe.
+Namodenoson was granted Fast Track designation by the FDA as a second line treatment to improve survival for patients with advanced HCC who have previously received Nexavar (sorafenib).
 Namodenoson is also being developed for the treatment of NASH, a disease for which no FDA approved therapies currently exist.
-CF602 is our second-generation allosteric drug candidate for the treatment of erectile dysfunction, which has shown efficacy in the treatment of erectile dysfunction in preclinical studies and we are investigating additional compounds, targeting A3AR, for the treatment of erectile dysfunction.
-Preclinical studies revealed that our drug candidates have potential to treat liver diseases, additional inflammatory diseases, oncological diseases, viral diseases, such as the JC virus, and obesity.
+CF602 is our second generation allosteric drug candidate for the treatment of erectile dysfunction, which has shown efficacy in the treatment of erectile dysfunction in preclinical studies and we are investigating additional compounds, targeting A3AR, for the treatment of erectile dysfunction.
+Preclinical studies revealed that our drug candidates have potential to treat additional inflammatory diseases, such as Crohn's disease, oncological diseases, viral diseases, such as the JC virus, and obesity.